BrunoScaglione/Progressive-Regressive-Demo/README.md

  ```bash
     output/csv
   ```
-stores the states history (csv files) of employees and the company, generated on the simulation by simulate.py.
+Above folder stores the states history (csv files) of employees and the company, generated on the simulation by simulate.py.

  ```bash
    output/figures
    ```
-stores plots (png images) of attributes of the employee's and company's states history.
+Above folder stores plots (png images) of attributes of the employee's and company's states history.
 Details can be seen in "Results options" sheet of the "Demo options" file.

 ### Commands